Seneca-ICTOER/OPS345v2/docs/Labs/lab5.md

 - **OS:** Ubuntu
 - **Amazon Machine Image (AMI):** Make sure Ubuntu Sever 24.04 is selected

-## Creating SSH key pairs & using public key cryptography
+### Creating SSH Key Pairs & Using Public Key Cryptography

 Under **Key pair (login)** click Create new key pair.
 Give it the name "ops345", accept the rest of the defaults and click "Create key pair".
 It will download to your default download location immediately.